Impossible Foods issues recall of breaded nuggets

 There is a potential risk of choking or injury to the mouth or gastrointestinal tract.

-According to a news release from Impossible Foods, the issue originated with a co-manufacturer, between Oct.
+According to a news release from Impossible Foods, the issue originated with a co-manufacturer between Oct.
 20 and Nov.
 23, 2022.
-The company claims fewer than 0.000005% of total packages were affected.
+The company says fewer than 0.000005% of total packages were affected.

 Customers who have previously purchased the nuggets in question are advised to check the back of the bag and look for a product code, located above the bar code.